 La Belle Assemblée, April 1817.

-Pelisses of this late Regency period are generally high in the waist, full in the shoulder, and heavily ornamented or trimmed.
+Pelisses of this late Regency period are generally very high in the waist, full in the shoulder with epaulettes or other widening feature, and heavily ornamented or trimmed.

 The print is described in the magazine as follows: